Tourists from all over the world flock to this

 I have to say some of my students, with younger,

-fresher brains, than my own, notice me exactly.
-One said to me, You never eat anything at the American Cafe.
+fresher brains, than my own, notice small details sharply.
+One said to me, You never eat anything at the American

 That is because I filled up on fried vegetable

 dumplings with a white milky sauce before I left the hotel block.
-No one i8n my own country ever gets to eat something that
+So exotic and delicious with the fried batter and the

-I had checked in, bathed, photo-ed, and then one
+I had checked in, bathed, and then one of

-of my kids arrived as a tour guide.
-They are the greatest: young, fresh, energetic students with a joy of life, and
+my kids arrived as a tour guide.
+They are the greatest: energetic students with a joy of life, and have a realistic

 Though we are all teachers, we see teaching as